Part 3. Handling signals (30 points)

 both signals to call a function named handler

 .
+Note that you can register the same handler for mulitple signals.
 Make sure any errors from

 libc::sigaction()

-are returned.
 Write the handler

 function